coolkennylee/capstone_498_project/README.md

 You can either create a Google Cloud Storage bucket or download the data as a zip file and upload it when we start building the model which will give you the option to create the cloud storage bucket then.

+You can type the following in the CloudShell command line to create a new cloud storage bucket or wait until the next step.

+gsutil mb -p $PROJECT_ID \
+   -c standard    \
+   -l us-central1 \
+   gs://$PROJECT_ID-vcm/

 ## Training, modeling, evaluating, and exporting TensorFlow model